Welcome

 Visiting Leeds

 Leeds is located in West Yorkshire.
 The City of Leeds Metropolitan Borough is the second most populous district in the United Kingdom.Leeds is built around the River Aire and is in the eastern foothills of the Pennines.
 The city was a small manorial borough in the 13th century and a market town in the 16th century.
 It expanded by becoming a major production and trading centre (mainly with wool) in the 17th and 18th centuries.Leeds developed as a mill town during the Industrial Revolution alongside other surrounding villages and towns in the West Riding of Yorkshire.
 It was also known for its flax industry, iron foundries, engineering and printing, as well as shopping, with several surviving Victorian era arcades.
 City status was awarded in 1893, and a populous urban centre formed in the following century which absorbed surrounding villages and overtook the population of nearby York.Leeds' economy is the most diverse of all the UK's main employment centres, has seen the fastest rate of private-sector jobs growth of any UK city and has the highest ratio of private to public sector jobs.
 Leeds is home to over 109,000 companies, generating 5% of England's total economic output of £60.5 billion, and is also ranked as a high sufficiency city by the Globalization and World Cities Research Network.
 Leeds is considered the cultural, financial and commercial heart of the West Yorkshire Urban Area.Leeds is also served by five universities, and has the fourth largest student population in the country and the country's fourth largest urban economy.Leeds has a vibrant nightlife, there are also ample facilities for sporting and cultural activities, including classical and popular music festivals, and a varied collection of museums.
-(Stolen and edited from Wikipedia).If you have the time and want to explore the city we recommend looking at both Visit Leeds and Leeds List websites.
+(Stolen and edited from Wikipedia).If you have the time and want to explore the city, we recommend looking at the Visit Leeds website.
 We would also recommend visiting the following:Parks and gardens

 Meanwood Park (our local park)